-"Fuck me, but that's impressive!
-God knows why you'd want something like that, but still!"
+"Shit, that's pretty impressive.
+Hell knows why you'd want anything like that, but still!"

 "You're feeling slightly better then, dear?"

 The Queen muses cattily as she bites back a smirk at the Sheriff's mannerisms.
-She would be curious to know what the local color make of the young woman beside her.
+She would be curious to know what the locals make of the young woman sat beside her.

 "Yeah, a lot...
-Thanks...
-That nettle stuff tasted like crap, but it works."
+Thanks.
+That nettle stuff tastes like crap, but it works."

 "Yeah...
 With Cora, I mean..."